HarryCashel/FlaskReddit/README.md

 The purpose is to create a simple CRUD-based application that can be interacted with via an API client such as Postman or through the web interface via a browser.

 I built this project to test my skills and learn the flow of creating a web application from the ground up.
-I have utilised my own knowledge of Python, Postregsql, Amazon Web Services to code an API, an application and host a database on the cloud.
+I have utilised my own knowledge of Python, Postregsql, Amazon Web Services and networking to code an API, an application and host a database on the cloud.
 I used this application to perfect what I know and research and learn what I do not.
-Above all this was a passion project that I have had for a long time with the intention to display my knowledge.
+Above all this was a passion project with the intention to display my knowledge.

 ---
 ### 3. Scope (Libraries, Dependencies, Networks, Frameworks, etc.)

-Two data models are implemented on a PostgreSQL database with one-to-one, one-to-many and many-to-many relationships.
-One database for testing/development and another database for production.
-These are hosted on a single AWS EC2 instance.
-Closer to production the code will be hosted on a separate EC2 instance.
+This section will detail my process of developing the databases, file structure and source code.
+I encountered several pathways I could have taken while developing this application, and I chose what was most appropriate for the desired result.

 I have utilised the following: